jitterted/tawny/Tasks.md

+## To Do

+[ ] Replace LocalDate for expiration with a Value Object called Expiration

+[ ] Add ArchUnit to enforce proper separation/dependencies for Hexagonal Architecture

+## Completed

 [X] Integration Test (mockmvc) to check for the endpoint [X] Test the view method in the controller for the data in the model [X] Create Thymeleaf template to display the view